 Commonwealth of Massachusetts

-ITT72 Master Contract Id 555593
+ITT72 Category 2-9 Network Services, Communications Services & Related Equipment Verizon Master Contract Id 555593

-Network Services

 Verizon Service Order Form

 IMPORTANT: This form is to be used by Eligible Entities to order services or products from Verizon (excluding products/services of Verizon Wireless) under Commonwealth Of Massachusetts Statewide Contract No. ITT72, also known as Verizon Contract No. 555593 (the “Agreement”).